foundry/OpenCVSwiftStitch/README.markdown

 __OpenCV computer vision with iOS: stitching panoramas__

+[update 12 Feb 2015 - there seems to be an issue with the pod distribution of openCV.
+Pending a fix, please refer to the [Objective-C version of OpenCVStitch](https://github.com/foundry/OpenCVStitch), which includes the latest working version of the openCV framework]

 Version 2.0 of [OpenCVStitch](http://github.com/foundry/OpenCVStitch)

 This new version demonstrates how to mix Swift, Objective-C and C++ in one project whilst keeping the code clearly separate.
 The project starts life in Swift.
 The AppDelegate and View Controller are written in Swift.
 Swift cannot talk directly to C++ (which we need for OpenCV), so we provide an Objective-C++ wrapper class to mediate between Swift and C++.
 We also provide an Objective-C++ category on UIImage to mediate between UIImage and CV::Mat image formats.
 The CVWrapper header file is pure Objective-C. This is important.
 If any C++ headers are included here the app will not compile (Swift won't like it).